Morton Grove Public Library: History

 The library was established in 1938 with federal Works Progress Administration (WPA) financial assistance supplementing community action and in response to the educational and cultural needs of a growing community of interested and spirited citizens during the Great Depression years.
 Beginning with a volunteer staff and 300 books collected through donations placed in a barrel at Village Hall, the first library was opened using floor space in a store at 6100 Lincoln Avenue.
 The library remained at this location for about seven years until the owner of the store needed to expand.

 The library was moved to another store located at 6244 Lincoln Avenue.
-Volunteers manned the desk and the library remained at this location for three years when it was forced to find a new location.
+Volunteers staffed the desk and the library remained at this location for three years when it was forced to find a new location.

 The library made its second move to a temporary home in 1948 when it relocated to the second floor of the old Callie Avenue fire station.
 The Fire Department's need to reclaim that space spurred efforts to obtain a permanent library site by concerned citizens who saw the need to develop and construct a permanent building.

 Monument Park had been purchased by the Women's War Working Circle as the site for their Doughboy statue, erected in 1921 to honor World War I veterans.
 Because of this interest in the library, the Women's War Working Circle deeded the park property to the village, provided that the property be used as the site of a library.
 Village residents' 1949 approval of a $33,000 bond issue paved the way for the construction of Morton Grove's first permanent library building, in Monument Park, at Georgiana and Lincoln Avenues.